dustinwhisman/dustinwhisman.com/pages/writing/accessibility-top-100/youtube.md

 YouTube prints money for its parent company, whose value is measured in *trillions*.
 There simply is no excuse for not having accessibility experts on staff all the way from design to code who could catch these obvious issues.
 I know those people are available within the Google-verse.
 They’re out there writing tutorials so people can [learn about accessibility](https://web.dev/learn/accessibility/).
 Get them working with product teams!

+YouTube gets an F. There’s no reason for it to be this bad, and yet here we are.

 *Sigh*.
 At least that’s done with.
 What’s next, Amazon?

 😶